grahamc/system-configurations/README.md

 2. I install some Homebrew packages through nix-darwin, but nix-darwin doesn't provide brew so you'll have to install it yourself.
 Check the site for instructions: [brew.sh](https://brew.sh/).

-3. Unlike Home Manager, nix-darwin doesn't have a flake app output (though there is an [open issue](https://github.com/LnL7/nix-darwin/issues/398) to add it) so it will need to be set up using the non-flake installer:

-    1. Run `nix build .#darwinConfigurations.<host_name>.system` where `<host_name>` is one of the hosts defined in the [nix-darwin flake module](https://github.com/bigolu/dotfiles/blob/master/flake-modules/nix-darwin/default.nix).
-This will build the nix-darwin configuration in a folder named `result` in the current directory.
+3. Apply the nix-darwin configuration by running `nix run nix-darwin -- switch --flake .#<host_name>` where `<host_name>` is one of the hosts defined in the [nix-darwin flake module](https://github.com/bigolu/dotfiles/blob/master/flake-modules/nix-darwin/default.nix).
-    2. Run `./result/sw/bin/darwin-rebuild switch --flake .#<host_name>` where `<host_name>` is the same one you used in the last step.
-This will apply the configuration to your host.
-You can now remove the `result` folder with `rm -rf ./result`.

-4. Some of the settings applied by nix-darwin only take effect after a restart so do a restart now.
+4. Some settings applied by nix-darwin only take effect after a restart so do a restart now.

 5. Additional Setup